actions/labeler/README.md

   - changed-files: ['example1/*']
 ```

-From a boolean logic perspective, top-level match objects are `AND`-ed together and individual match rules within an object are `OR`-ed.
+From a boolean logic perspective, top-level match objects, and options within `all`  are `AND`-ed together and individual match rules within the `any` object are `OR`-ed.
 If path globs are combined with `!` negation, you can write complex matching rules.

 #### Basic Examples